darxx03eh/ASAL-Auth-Task/README.md

 ## Project Overview

 ASAL Auth Task is a Django-based project focused on implementing authentication features using Django REST Framework.
-This project provides user registration, login, and token-based authentication functionalities.
+This project provides user registration, login, and logout

 ## Features

-* User registration and login
+* User registration and login and logout
 * Token-based authentication (JWT or DRF Token)
-* Password reset and email confirmation
 * API endpoints for user management
 * Clean project structure suitable for extension